 Biomedical Scaffolds

 Mykito Chitosan is the purest Non-Animal chitosan in the world.
-This chitosan does not have the betaglucins, heavy metals and other contaminants that are commonly found in chitosan.
-The Mykito technology is robust, repeatable and produces consistent results.
+This chitosan is free from beta-glucans, heavy metals, and other contaminants commonly found in conventional chitosan.
+The Mykito technology is robust, highly repeatable, and consistently produces consistent results.

 Dental Implant Scaffolds

-The surface of dental implants may be modified using Chitosan to increase the rate of healing and osseointegration [Alnufaiy].
-The surface modification can be achieved by laser-treating the implant before coating it with Chitosan.
-This promotes biomineralization and osteoblast formation by providing biocomposite scaffolds.
+The surface of dental implants can be modified with chitosan to enhance healing and osseointegration [Alnufaiy]. .
+This modification can be achieved by laser-treating the implant prior to chitosan coating, creating biocomposite scaffolds that promote biomineralization and osteoblast formation.

 Bone Regeneration